Go Back

 • Place the first cake layer in the center of a plate or cake stand.
 Spread out a few large dollops of the buttercream on top of the first layer.

-• Place the second cake layer on top of the buttercream, making sure this cake layer is centered on top of the first layer.
+Place the second cake layer on top of the buttercream, making sure this cake layer is centered on top of the first layer.
 Spread out a few more large dollops of the buttercream on top of the second layer.
+Repeat for the third and fourth layers of the cake.

-• Optional: Set aside little buttercream and dye it purple and green.
+Optional: Set aside little buttercream and dye it purple and green.
 Using piping bags to pipe lavender flower springs onto the decorated cake.

 Notes

-• Dried lavender is more potent that fresh lavender.
+• Lavender: Dried lavender is more potent that fresh lavender.
 If you're using dried lavender, only use one-third the amount.

 Nutrition

-Serving: 1sliceCalories: 612kcalCarbohydrates: 77gProtein: 4gFat: 34gSaturated Fat: 17gPolyunsaturated Fat: 6gMonounsaturated Fat: 9gTrans Fat: 1gCholesterol: 89mgSodium: 498mgPotassium: 133mgFiber: 2gSugar: 59gVitamin A: 775IUVitamin C: 1mgCalcium: 71mgIron: 2mg
+Serving: 1 slice (of 12)Calories: 612kcalCarbohydrates: 77gProtein: 4gFat: 34gSaturated Fat: 17gPolyunsaturated Fat: 6gMonounsaturated Fat: 9gTrans Fat: 1gCholesterol: 89mgSodium: 498mgPotassium: 133mgFiber: 2gSugar: 59gVitamin A: 775IUVitamin C: 1mgCalcium: 71mgIron: 2mg

 Keyword buttercream frosting, chocolate lavender cake, lavender infused buttercream, moist chocolate cake